ngntrgduc/get-info-github/README.md

 I often find myself being lost when visiting someone's repositories/stars.
 If that user has more than 100 repositories/stars, then it will be very exhausted.
 So I made this to crawl all of it.

 ### Features
-- Get all repositories, starred, gists using GitHub GraphQL API, ~~blazingly fast~~
+- Get all repositories, starred, gists using GitHub GraphQL API
 - Get crawled result to a folder if needed, easier to manage (default will store results in `data/<github_username>/`)

 ## Todo